 (latinized version of Osmanli, Osman's descendants) and the western world.

 Osman and his son Orhan soon realized the weakness of the Byzantines, which was mainly caused by dynastic quarrels.
-They started a policy of conquest at the expense of minor feudal Byzantine nobles and then moved against Bursa and Nicea, the main Byzantine cities in Anatolia, which were captured in 1326 and 1331.
+They started a policy of conquest at the expense of minor feudal Byzantine nobles and then moved against Bursa and Nicaea, the main Byzantine cities in Anatolia, which were captured in 1326 and 1331.
 By these additions the Ottoman principality reached the Sea of Marmara.
-By 1345 Orhan conquered the whole southern coast of that sea, from the Dardanelles to the Bosphorus, two straits giving access respectively to the Aegean Sea and to the Black Sea.
+By 1345 Orhan conquered the whole southern coast of that sea, from the Dardanelles to the Bosporus, two straits giving access respectively to the Aegean Sea and to the Black Sea.

 Fortresses built before the conquest of Constantinople (1453):

 1 - Anadolu Hisar

 2 - Rumeli Hisar (it is shown also in the image used as background for this page)

 Fortresses built after 1453 and before 1657 (major Venetian attempt to enter the Dardanelles):